Day 3 - Releasing negative emotions

 3. Write from your right brain

-As you write responses to each question, it might be easy to slip into your verbal, logical mind because the act of writing engages that part of our brain.
+As you respond to each question, it might be easy to slip into your verbal, logical mind.
 Try framing your answers by starting with “I feel” versus “I think the color blue means …..”
 Whenever you catch yourself writing words like “ I think”, “should”, “could”, “have to” or any other judgmental phrases it’s an indication that your ego is taking a lead.
-Stop, take a deep breath and go back to your feelings and start a sentence with “I feel” statement.
+Stop, take a deep breath, go back to your feelings, and start a sentence with an “I feel” statement.

-You can write a response to each of the questions either in your notebook or directly on your artwork if you choose so.
+You can write a response to each question in your notebook or directly on your artwork if you choose.

 1. In what parts of your body did you feel your emotion?